The European market potential for garden furniture

 Social and environmental awareness: the purposeful garden

 These days, the informed gardener’s main consideration is: “me and the eco-system”.
 That translates as: how can I make my garden and gardening more inviting for the birds and bees, to contribute to a better climate, including in urban settings?
 Increasingly, consumers are also growing fruit and vegetables for their own consumption.
-This type of conscious consumer is mostly found in the mid-high segments.
-For them, garden furniture from sustainable materials, such as certified or recycled wood, is the obvious choice.
+This is reflected in France, for example, where 80% of people with a garden use it to help protect the environment and biodiversity.
+68% (also) use it to eat differently.

-Besides the use of eco-friendly materials, furniture companies are also increasingly trying to become carbon-free and reduce their energy use.
+Besides the use of eco-friendly materials, furniture companies are increasingly trying to become carbon-free and reduce their energy use.
 By producing more sustainably, they are also cutting costs and generally being more efficient.
 Thus, sustainability can also add to profitability.

 When it comes to transport, product design increasingly takes into account the fact that the more items fit into a container, the lower the environmental ‘footprint’.
 At marketing level, brands in the upper half of the market discuss the environmental benefits of timeless design, against the throw-away society – to urge the consumer to select an item more carefully and enjoy it longer.
 If more items can be reconverted into new materials at the end of their lifecycle, the environment also benefits.